tehtelev/ElectricalProgressive/readme.md

-# ElectricalProgressiveCore
+# ElectricalProgressive

 Brings electricity into the game!

 ## About

-ElectricalProgressiveCore is a Mod for the game [VintageStory](https://www.vintagestory.at/).
+ElectricalProgressive is a Mod for the game [VintageStory](https://www.vintagestory.at/).